-While ESAs do not have size restrictions in apartments, the tenant is required to have other documentation proving the animal is an ESA.
-Also, it is common for property owners or managers to ask for health documentation for the ESA.
-This documentation is different from documentation proving that you need the emotional support animal.
-The Americans with Disabilities Act prohibits property owners from inquiring or demanding proof of your medical condition.
+Some property owners or managers might ask for health documentation.
+This documentation is different from the letter proving that you need the emotional support dog.
+The Americans with Disabilities Act prohibits property owners from inquiring or demanding proof of any medical condition.

-There should also be no fees unless the animal causes damage to the property.
-The Fair Housing Authority protects ESAs and their owners, so handlers shouldn't face discrimination when it comes time to rental properties.
+There should be no fees unless the animal causes damage to the property.
+The Fair Housing Authority protects ESAs and their owners, so handlers shouldn't face discrimination regarding rental properties.

 Why Are the Rules Set This Way?

-The rules exist because emotional support animals and their owners can face discrimination in public places, and they need protection under the law.
-These rules make it so that ESAs can travel wherever their owners go and provide the emotional support needed, anytime, anywhere.
+The rules protect emotional support dogs and their owners from discrimination in public places.
+The law allows ESAs to travel with owners to provide the emotional support needed anytime, anywhere.

 ESAs: A Real Support System

-Emotional support animals are a great asset to those in need, offering many emotional and psychological benefits.
-They provide comfort and peace to their owner every day, which is why it's essential that they can be present wherever their owner is.
-It's crucial to protect these animals so that people can receive the proper emotional support.
+Emotional support animals offer many emotional and psychological benefits.
+A dog provides immense comfort to its companion, which is why the dog must be present at all times.
+It's crucial to protect these animals so that people can receive proper emotional support.

-Although there are no restrictions on size for ESAs, it's essential to know your rights and the different requirements for flying or renting a property.
-Knowing your rights is the best way to protect yourself and your emotional support animal.
+Although there are no restrictions on size for ESAs, it's essential to understand your rights and the different requirements on flights or during the search for a rental property.
+Submit the relevant form or letter on behalf of your dog, and they cannot deny you.
+Knowing your rights and staying up-to-date is the best way to protect yourself and your emotional support animal.